-Who are the AKG earbuds for?
+Who is the AKG Samsung Galaxy S10 Earbuds for?

 Unlike Google’s included Pixel USB earbuds, the AKG branded housings retain a manageable shape with angled nozzles that prevent irritation.
-The cable descending from either earbud is ergonomically positioned to minimize friction at the ear, which makes wearing them evermore comfortable.
+The cable descending from either earbud is ergonomically positioned to minimize friction at the ear, which makes wearing this evermore comfortable.

 Lows, mids, and highs

 In Avicii’s 2013 radio hit Wake Me Up, you can hear some masking.
 The song opens with rapid guitar strums before fading into the background as Aloe Blacc’s vocals take the stage.
 It’s here that the underlying, low-frequency synth noises mask most perceptible detail from Blacc’s voice.